roll-w/lampray/README.md

 > Options:
 > - `--network lampray`: Use the `lampray` network, or replace with your own network.
 > - `-v /path/to/conf:/app/lampray/conf/`: Mount the configuration directory to the container.
-Needs a configuration file
+Needs a configuration
->  named `lampray.toml` in the local directory.
+    file named `lampray.toml` in the local directory.
+> - `-p 5100:5100 -p 5101:5101`: Port `5100` is the default HTTP port, and `5101` is the default SSH port for the
+    application.
+You can change the port mapping according to your configuration.

 Also, you can use the environment variable `JAVA_OPTS` to specify the JVM options, like the following: